seankwalker/cpsc-490/README.md

 #### Using Vagrant and Docker

-Vagrant can be configured by editing `Vagrantfile`, if so desired.
+Vagrant can be configured by editing `Vagrantfile` (in the `vagrant` directory), if so desired.

-The VM can now be accessed by running `vagrant ssh`. `ssh` will enter in the same directory, but running in the Ubuntu VM.
+The VM can now be accessed by running `vagrant ssh`. `ssh` will enter in this repo's root directory, but running in the Ubuntu VM.

+##### Development

-From there, run the `docker_init.sh` script to pull the latest image from `seankwalker/dpdk` and start it in a container.
+Running the `docker_init.sh` script with a singular command line argument, `run`, will pull the latest `seankwalker/dpdk` image from Docker Hub and then run a container from that image.

-The Docker container gives us an environment where NetBricks can be successfully built.
+The Docker container provides an environment where NetBricks can be successfully built.
 The container should start in the `NetBricks` directory, so simply run `./build.sh build` to build NetBricks.

+##### Production

+Since the server will be dynamically spinning up all containers based on the `seankwalker/dpdk` image from Docker Hub, simply run `docker_init.sh` with no arguments.
+This will pull the image, but not start a container.

-## Running Network Functions
+## Running Network Functions (Development)

 Once NetBricks is built, any files using it as a dependency can now be run.
 Following the convention from the original repository, network functions (NFs)